 Take The Cautious Approach

 When introducing anything new to your rabbit’s diet, even if it is an occasional treat, you have to be careful not to upset their digestion.
-Anything too abrupt can being hard on their stomach.
+Anything too abrupt can be hard on their stomach.
 Start out slow, with one or two, and increase the amount until it is the amount you intend to feed them on a regular basis.
 Always provide plenty of fresh water.
 Water should be changed out at least once a day.
 It is a good idea to keep a notebook and make a note of any new treats you have tried and how your rabbit reacted to it.

 Also, keep in mind that these are only guidelines.
-While it is a good idea to always steer clear of the bad foods, even the good foods may not agree with your rabbit.
+While it is a good idea to always steer clear of the bad foods, even good food may not agree with your rabbit.
 Like people, rabbits are individuals who may not be able to handle certain food. this is the case even if they are approved as treats.

 What Makes a Good Rabbit Treat

-A high quality rabbit treat will have no added sugars, artificial colors, or artificial flavoring.
+A high-quality rabbit treat will have no added sugars, artificial colors, or artificial flavoring.
 The closer to something found in nature the treat is, the better it will be for your rabbit.
 Here are some natural things to treat your rabbit with:

 If you do decide to buy treats from the store or online, pay extra attention to the ingredient label.
-The ingredients will be listed in order how much there is.
+The ingredients will be listed in order for how much there is.
 Check the percentages of fiber and fat carefully before purchasing any rabbit treats.

 You can even find recipes online for making your own rabbit treats at home if you fancy some DIY.
-Homemade rabbit treats are a great for tailoring to your bunnies specific dietary requirements.
+Homemade rabbit treats are great for tailoring to your bunnies specific dietary requirements.